neelsmith/latin-corpus/guide/parsedTokens/index.md

 ## Basic identity

-A `LatinParsedToken` is a single token categorized as `Lexical`, `Numeric`, `Punctuation` or `Praenomen`.
+A `LatinParsedToken` is a single token categorized as a `LexicalToken`, `NumericToken`, `PunctuationToken` or `PraenomenToken`.

 It is citable by a CTS URN that extends the canonical citation scheme for the text by one level to create a canonical citation for individual tokens.
+We'll use as an example a token identified as `32` within the canonically citable passage  `urn:cts:latinLit:stoa1263.stoa001.hc_tkns:108a.1`

 ```scala mdoc
 token.urn